-The idea of Wikity would evolve much over the next year, but the core idea of Wikity was simple: what if we bent the world of social media a bit away from the frothy outrage factory of Twitter and Facebook towards something more iterative, exploratory, and constructive?
+The core idea of Wikity was simple: what if we bent the world of social media a bit away from the frothy outrage factory of Twitter and Facebook towards something more iterative, exploratory, and constructive?
 I took as my model Ward Cunningham’s excellent work on wiki and combined it with some insights on how to make social bookmarking a more creative, generative endeavor.
 The shortest explanation of Wikity I can provide is this: Wikity is social bookmarks, wikified.

 It took me four months just to get to that explanation.

 What does “wikified social bookmarks” mean?
 Well, like most social bookmarking tools, we allow for people to host private sites, but encourage people to share their bookmarks and short notes with the world.
 And while the mechanisms are federated, not centralized, we allow people to copy each other’s bookmarks and notes, just like Delicious or Pinboard.

 That’s what’s the same.
 But we also do three things current social bookmarking sites do not.